Plastic Bags No Longer Recyclable

 As of March 1, 2020 Fundy Regional Service Commission will no longer accept plastic bags in the recycling.

 Your excess plastic bags will have to go to garbage.
-This includes grocery and retail bags, bread and frozen food bags, dry cleaner bags, and ‘shrink wrap’ or plastic film.
+This includes all ‘soft’ plastic such as grocery and retail bags, bread and frozen food bags, dry cleaner bags, and ‘shrink wrap’ or plastic film.

 Plastic waste and ocean litter have emerged as a global environmental priority.
 Canadians use 9 billion plastic bags every year.
-Every Canadian uses 300 – 700 plastic bags a year.
+It is estimated that each Canadian uses 300 – 700 plastic bags a year.
+Environment and climate change Canada says that Canadians throw away 34 million plastic bags every day!
 Governments across Canada are taking action on plastic bags, at the request and demand of citizens.

 In the Atlantic Provinces, all other provincial governments have made a move towards a ban: